Rewatching ST:TNG after a 20-year break.

 Given that Troi sensed the underling was in danger before the laser drill got him, we presume she was responding to the emotions of whoever was using the laser drill.
 Data also says he is confident that the drill was not malfunctioning randomly, but operating under the direction of a master programmer.
 So, given the fact that the computer theorized the tiny glowing dot of light was a life form, the Enterprise crew seems pretty dense when the computer responds to a “translation request” from an unspecified source, and still the crew seems slow accepting that they are dealing with an inorganic life form.

-The concept was good, and the production values were decent (I really liked the main lab on the planet), because this episode starts out as a murder mystery and spends some time developing the human suspects, only to drop them abruptly when the “microbrain” starts growing, this episode is lopsided and disappointing.
+The concept was good, and the production values were decent, but because this episode starts out as a murder mystery and spends some time developing the human suspects only to drop them abruptly when the “microbrain” starts growing, this episode is lopsided and disappointing.

 Classic Trek did “miners encounter something strange underground” episode better with The Devil in the Dark.
-And just a few episodes ago, TNG encountered a huge space-faring intelligent crystal entity, so the crew seems very slow on the uptake.
-Wesley’s nanites and Geordi’s “exocomps” will explore more of the hard-science issues raised by inorganic intelligences.
+And just a few episodes ago, TNG encountered a huge space-faring intelligent crystal entity, so the crew seems very slow to consider a crystal-based life form.
+Later in the series, Wesley’s nanites and Geordi’s “exocomps” and further episodes focusing on Data will accommodate a more thorough exploration of the hard-science and ethical issues raised by inorganic intelligences.

 I did like Troi’s speech: “We see and hear you now.
 We didn’t know you were there.
 You are beautiful to us.
 All life is beautiful.”
 Yes, it’s corny enough that I couldn’t help but think of the reformed Sour Kangaroo at the end of Seussical.
 But it captures one of the enduring appeals of Star Trek — it lets us envision what it would be like to be part of a society where idealism and selflessness and intellectual curiosity is mainstream culture.